 CONCLUSION: In patients with duodenal GIST, limited surgical resection with microscopically negative margins, but also with microscopically positive margins, lead to very good local and systemic disease-free survival.

 Gastrointestinal stromal tumors (GIST) are the most common mesenchymal tumors of gastrointestinal tract.
 GIST arise from interstitial cells of Cajal or Cajal-like precursor cells which are located in the muscular layer of gastrointestinal organs.
 GIST can be distinguished from other mesenchymal tumors by immunohistochemistry: in contrast to sarcomas, leiomyomas, and myoblastomas, they show a KIT expression (CD117)[2,3].
 The most common site where GIST are found is the stomach with 50%-60%.
 The next frequent locations are the small bowel (25%) and the colo-rectum (10%).
 GIST with duodenal origin are very rare and represent only about 5% of all GIST.

-].
+In the absence of metastatic disease, surgical resection is the primary curative approach to treat GIST.
+Since longitudinal submucosal spread is very limited and lymph node involvement is rare, margin-negative resection without lymphadenectomy is the commonly accepted surgical treatment.
 In the stomach, limited resections are technically simple in the majority of cases due to anatomic circumstances.
 By contrast, local resections in the duodenum are more challenging.
 The direct proximity to the pancreatic head, the papilla of Vater and the mesenteric root make limited resections technically demanding and thus, clear resection margins are often barely obtainable.

 To evaluate the results and outcome of surgical therapy of duodenal GIST, we retrospectively analysed all patients who underwent resection extended by pancreatoduodenectomy or limited to local resections at our institution within the last 10 years.